The Kinematic Properties of Milky Way Stellar Halo Populations: DF Samples

 We separate the APOGEE stars into three categories: halo, thin disc, and thick disc using their [Fe/H] and [Mg/Fe] abundances as well as their velocities.
 We stress that the division into a thin and thick disc is purely an approximation to the more complex structure of the disc, but one that is good enough for our main purpose of investigating the stellar halo.
 Figure~\ref{fig:APOGEEAbundances} shows these abundances for our final APOGEE sample, as well as the boundaries we adopt to separate each stellar population.
 We choose these boundaries based on the number density of APOGEE stars in the abundance space, as well as their eccentricities (which color-codes the points in the top panel of Figure~\ref{fig:APOGEEAbundances}).
 The thin-thick disc boundary follows the upper edge of the low-[Mg/Fe] disc locus, while the disc-halo boundary follows the low-[Fe/H] edge of the disc locus and approximately matches the transition from low to high eccentricity.
 We also add to the halo sample any stars lying in the thin or thick disc chemical regions which have net velocities with respect to their local circular velocity frame which are greater than the magnitude of their local circular velocity: $\lvert \vec{v} - \vec{v}_\mathrm{circ}(R) \rvert > \lvert \vec{v}_\mathrm{circ}(R) \rvert $.
 We find that this efficiently attributes many higher metallicity stars with genuine halo kinematics to the halo sample.
 We examine the energy and angular momentum plane, as well as the tangential and radial velocity plane for each of these selections to ensure that they reflect what we expect from the kinematics of the respective populations.
 Overall, however, the accuracy of this separation is not a major concern, because this only sets the positions based on which velocities will be sampled from the individual DFs.

-The final separated samples consist of 155,935 thin disc stars, 29,634 thick disc stars, and 2,798 halo stars.
+The final separated samples consist of 124,879 thin disc stars, 23,543 thick disc stars, and 2,198 halo stars.
 Like the \solar\ sample, the \survey\ samples consist of six individual sets of orbits which differ by the value of $\beta$ used for the halo DF.
 Again, the first five samples each use a different value of $\beta$ from among $[0,-0.5,0.5,0.7,0.9]$, while the sixth sample has a composite stellar halo consisting of a 50:50 mixture of orbits from DFs with $\beta=0.5$ and $0.9$ respectively.

-To add a degree of realism to the \survey\ samples we perturb all (thin disc, thick disc, and halo) of the phase space samples using the uncertainties of the \textit{Gaia} and APOGEE DR16 data to which these samples are matched.
-We convert the samples into observer coordinates: (RA, Dec., $\mu_\mathrm{RA}$, $\mu_\mathrm{Dec}$, $d$, $v_\mathrm{los}$), and then add to each of the vectors an amount sampled from a multivariate Gaussian with zero mean and covariance matrix composed of the uncertainties and correlations drawn from the \textit{Gaia} DR2 (to stay faithful to the data used by \citet{leung19a} to derive distances) and \textit{APOGEE} data.
+To add a degree of realism to the \survey\ samples we perturb all (thin disc, thick disc, and halo) of the velocities using the uncertainties of the \textit{Gaia} and APOGEE DR16 data to which these samples are matched.
+We do not perturb sample positions, since they are matched to data which are naturally subject to positional uncertainty, and therefore to perturb the positions would be to duplicate the effect.
+Velocities, on the other hand are drawn from the DFs, and so are not subject to any uncertainties.
+We first convert the sample velocities into observer coordinates: ($\mu_\mathrm{RA}$, $\mu_\mathrm{Dec}$, $v_\mathrm{los}$), and then add to each of the vectors an amount sampled from a multivariate Gaussian with zero mean and covariance matrix composed of the uncertainties and correlations drawn from the \textit{Gaia} DR2 and APOGEE data.
 We assert that there are no correlations between APOGEE line-of-sight velocities and any of the \textit{Gaia} data.
-For the distances we use the uncertainties predicted by \texttt{astroNN}, and set the correlations with other parameters to zero.